How effective mentoring can stimulate digital entrepreneurship, innovation & creativity

 The event organisers had secured both Jamil Khalil, Founder of the Wakelet content platform and Aaron Dicks, Founder of Impression Digital Marketing to deliver keynote talks on their personal experiences of setting up and securing funding for their entrepreneurial start-ups, which were based in Manchester and Nottingham respectively.

-Intellectual Property (IP) experts Daniel Syder (UMIP) and Chris Benson (Harrison Goddard Foote) also provided information and advice on how to commercialise and protect potential future research commercialisation ideas.
+Intellectual Property (IP) experts Daniel Syder (UMIP) and Chris Benson (Harrison Goddard Foote) also provided information and advice on how to commercialise and protect potential future University-based research commercialisation ideas.

 After lunch, the afternoon session focused on delegates receiving mentoring in small groups on their potential enterprise ideas, before receiving training on and having an opportunity to deliver 60 second elevator pitches to sell the concept of their proposed business idea to the mentor panel, who also provided feedback to the delegates on their pitches.